Ken Babey: International

 While serving as head coach of the Trojans, Babey was selected to coach for Hockey Canada at their Canada men's national ice hockey team selection camps from 1990 to 1998.
 In 1996, former Calgary Flames coach Dave King selected Babey and Wally Kozak to assist him with the selection for the Japanese junior national team.
 In 2000, Babey was named head coach of the 2000–2001 Canada's men's national under 18 ice hockey team and later served as an assistant coach with the Canada's men's national team at the 2003 Loto Cup in Slovakia.

 In 2006, Babey was selected to coach the Denmark men's national junior ice hockey team at the 2007 World Junior Ice Hockey Championships.
 He was chosen to coach the team again in 2007 after he helped the team earn a spot in the 'A pool' the previous season.
 Babey guided the Denmark men's national junior ice hockey team at the 2008 World Junior Ice Hockey Championships.
 (In 2006, he was forced to miss two Trojans games as he was coaching at the IIHF Under-20, Pool B championship during the month of December.)

 After he departed from SAIT on his own terms, Babey was named head coach of Canada's national sledge hockey team for the 2014–15 season.
 In spite of his lack of experience, Babey was praised by captain Greg Westlake who said "he [Babey] put us on the path to success."
 In his first season as coach, he led the team to a silver medal at the 2015 IPC Ice Sledge Hockey World Championships.

 In 2015-16, Babey served as head coach alongside assistant coach Brandon Reid and manager Marshall Starkman.
 He helped lead Canada's national sledge hockey team to two silver medals; first at the inaugural Ice Sledge Hockey Pan Pacific Championship after losing to team USA and again during the 2016 World Sledge Hockey Challenge.

 Babey returned to Canada's national para ice hockey team for the 2016-17 campaign, where he led the team to their first gold medal since 2013 at the 2017 World Para Ice Hockey Championships.

 In 2017-18, he coached Canada's national para ice hockey team to silver at the 2018 IPC Paralympic Winter Games in Gangneung, South Korea.
 The team competed against the United States for their first chance at a gold medal since 2006.

-In 2018-19, Babey guided Canada's national para ice hockey team to silver at the 2019 World Para Ice Hockey Championships held in Ostrava, Czechia.

-In 2020-21, he led the Canada's national para ice hockey team to silver at the 2021 World Para Ice Hockey Championships held in Ostrava, Czechia.

-In 2021-22, he coached Canada's national para ice hockey team to silver at the 2022 IPC Paralympic Winter Games in Beijing, China.